-Pinched Nerve Overview Pinched Nerve OverviewRelated Procedures & Tests « Back to Pinched Nerve Overview Index Sorted Alphabetically A-Z Sort by popularity Cryotherapy CT Scan (Computerized Tomography) Discogram (Discography) Electromyogram (EMG) Epidural Steroid Injection MRI (Magnetic Resonance Imaging Scan) Nerve Blocks Nerve Conduction Velocity Test Spinal Fusion Sorted by Popularity (as on MedicineNet) Sort alphabetically CT Scan (Computerized Tomography) MRI (Magnetic Resonance Imaging Scan) Electromyogram (EMG) Epidural Steroid Injection Nerve Blocks Nerve Conduction Velocity Test Spinal Fusion Cryotherapy Discogram (Discography) Suggested Reading on Pinched Nerve by Our Doctors Related Diseases & Conditions 20 articles Sciatica Sciatica pain, caused by irritation of the sciatic nerve, typically radiates from the low back to behind the thigh to below the knee.
+Pinched Nerve Overview Pinched Nerve OverviewRelated Procedures & Tests « Back to Pinched Nerve Overview Index Sorted Alphabetically A-Z Sort by popularity Cryotherapy CT Scan (Computerized Tomography) Discogram (Discography) Electromyogram (EMG) Epidural Steroid Injection MRI (Magnetic Resonance Imaging Scan) Nerve Blocks Nerve Conduction Velocity Test Spinal Fusion Sorted by Popularity (as on MedicineNet) Sort alphabetically MRI (Magnetic Resonance Imaging Scan) CT Scan (Computerized Tomography) Electromyogram (EMG) Nerve Blocks Epidural Steroid Injection Spinal Fusion Nerve Conduction Velocity Test Cryotherapy Discogram (Discography) Suggested Reading on Pinched Nerve by Our Doctors Related Diseases & Conditions 22 articles Sciatica Sciatica pain, caused by irritation of the sciatic nerve, typically radiates from the low back to behind the thigh to below the knee.
 Disc herniation is Lower Back Pain There are many causes of back pain.
 Pain in the low back can relate to the bony lumbar spine, discs between the vertebrae, ligaments around the spine and Pregnancy (Week By Week, Trimesters) There are many symptoms involved in the 1st, 2nd and 3rd trimesters of pregnancy.
 The first early pregnancy symptom is typically a missed period, but others Diabetes (Type 1 and Type 2) Diabetes mellitus is a chronic condition characterized by high levels of sugar (glucose) in the blood.
 The two types of diabetes are referred to as type Hypothyroidism Hypothyroidism is any state in which thyroid hormone production is below normal.
-Normally, the rate of thyroid hormone production is controlled by the Shoulder and Neck Pain Shoulder and neck pain may be caused by bursitis, a pinched nerve, whiplash, tendinitis, a herniated disc, or a rotator cuff injury.
-Symptoms also include Neck Pain (Cervical Pain) Neck pain (cervical pain) may be caused by any number of disorders and diseases.
+Normally, the rate of thyroid hormone production is controlled by the Neck Pain (Cervical Pain) Neck pain (cervical pain) may be caused by any number of disorders and diseases.
 Tenderness is another symptom of neck pain.
 Though treatment for neck Carpal Tunnel Syndrome And Tarsal Tunnel Syndrome Carpal tunnel syndrome is a condition in which irritation of the wrist's median nerve causes tingling and numbness of the thumb, index, and the middle Elbow Pain Elbow pain is most often the result of tendinitis, which can affect the inner or outer elbow.
 Treatment includes ice, rest, and medication for inflammation.
 Lumbar Spinal Stenosis Lumbar stenosis can be caused by degenerative arthritis (the most common cause), tumor, infection, or metabolic disorders (Paget's disease of the bone).
 Degenerative Disc Disease & Sciatica Degenerative disc disease makes the disc more susceptible to herniation (rupture) which can lead to localized or radiating pain.
-The pain from degenerative Pain Management Pain management and treatment can be simple or complex, according to its cause.
+The pain from degenerative Chronic Pain Chronic pain is pain (an unpleasant sense of discomfort) that persists or progresses over a long period of time.
+In contrast to acute pain that arises Pain Management Pain management and treatment can be simple or complex, according to its cause.
 There are two basic types of pain, nociceptive pain and neuropathic pain.
-Chronic Pain Chronic pain is pain (an unpleasant sense of discomfort) that persists or progresses over a long period of time.
-In contrast to acute pain that arises Diabetic Neuropathy Diabetic neuropathy is a complication of diabetes that causes damage to the nerves; this is related to the blood glucose of the body being too high for Neuropathic Pain Neuropathic pain is a chronic condition that leads to ongoing pain symptoms.
+Arthritis Arthritis is inflammation of one or more joints.
+When joints are inflamed they can develop stiffness, warmth, swelling, redness and pain.
+There are over Diabetic Neuropathy Diabetic neuropathy is a complication of diabetes that causes damage to the nerves; this is related to the blood glucose of the body being too high for Neuropathic Pain Neuropathic pain is a chronic condition that leads to ongoing pain symptoms.
 Diabetes, cancer, stroke, HIV, vitamin deficiencies, shingles, and multiple Urinary Incontinence There are many types of urinary incontinence (UI), which is the accidental leakage of urine.
-These types include stress incontinence, urge incontinence, Bowel Incontinence Bowel or fecal incontinence refers to the loss of voluntary control of stool, or bowel movements.
-The condition can include partial incontinence, in which Meralgia Paresthetica Meralgia paresthetica is an entrapment or "pinching" of the nerve (lateral femoral cutaneous nerve) that supplies sensation to the outer portion of the Repetitive Motion Disorders (RMDs) Repetitive motion disorders (RMDs) are muscular conditions that result from repeated motions.
+These types include stress incontinence, urge incontinence, Herniated Disc A herniated disc may be caused by injury or degeneration from age.
+Symptoms depend on the location of the herniation and whether nerve tissue is being Bowel Incontinence Bowel or fecal incontinence refers to the loss of voluntary control of stool, or bowel movements.
+The condition can include partial incontinence, in which Meralgia Paresthetica Meralgia paresthetica is an entrapment or "pinching" of the nerve (lateral femoral cutaneous nerve) that supplies sensation to the outer portion of the Shoulder and Neck Pain Shoulder and neck pain may be caused by bursitis, a pinched nerve, whiplash, tendinitis, a herniated disc, or a rotator cuff injury.
+Symptoms also include Repetitive Motion Disorders (RMDs) Repetitive motion disorders (RMDs) are muscular conditions that result from repeated motions.
 Carpal tunnel syndrome, trigger finger, bursitis, and tendonitis Job Stress and Your Health Early warning signs of job stress include headache, sleep disturbance, difficulty in concentrating, short temper, upset stomach, job dissatisfaction, and Medications 4 articles Procedures & Tests 9 articles Pictures, Images & Quizzes 6 articles Doctor's & Expert's Views 0 articles Health News 1 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!